itcarroll/basic-R-lesson/_slides/dataframes.md

 <!--split-->

 ## Exercise
+{:.ex}

 Create a data frame with two columns, one called "species" and another called "count" into a data frame.
 Store your data frame as a variable called `data`.
+You can do this with or without populating the data frame with values.